 You may be permitted to allege negligence per se, which is negligence as a matter of law.
 Negligence per se may apply when a driver's violation of a safety regulation, ordinance, or statute causes injuries.
 The plaintiff must be a member of the group that the rule was supposed to protect, and the injuries suffered must have been the type of injuries that the rule was supposed to prevent.

 If you successfully prove negligence or negligence per se, you can potentially recover compensatory damages, both general and special.
 General damages are noneconomic damages, including pain and suffering and loss of enjoyment.
 Special damages are tangible economic losses, such as medical bills, household services, vocational rehabilitation, and lost income.
 If the reason for the stop sign violation was the at-fault party's drunk driving, it may be possible to recover punitive damages as well.Explore Your Options with a Car Accident Lawyer in Los Angeles

-At Sharifi Firm, PLC, our experienced Los Angeles car accident attorneys may be able to help you pursue compensation for your injuries and losses as a result of a stop sign violation.
+At Sharifi Firm, APC, our experienced Los Angeles car accident attorneys may be able to help you pursue compensation for your injuries and losses as a result of a stop sign violation.
 We are aggressive advocates for our clients with the trial experience necessary to conduct productive negotiations with insurers.
 Contact us at 1-866-422-7222 or via our online form to schedule a free consultation with a motor vehicle collision attorney.
 Our firm also represents victims in Temecula, Rancho Cucamonga, Riverside, and San Bernardino, among other Southern California cities.